 Verified Web Security Expert | SSLInsights.com

-How to Import and Share PGP Public Keys
+How to Share and Import PGP Public Keys

-Once your key pair exists, you can start encrypting communications with others.
+Once your key pair exists, you can begin encrypting communications with others by exchanging public keys.

 PGP Key Management Best Practices

-Good key generation is only the start.
-How you manage keys determines how secure your communications remain over time.
+Good key generation is only the starting point.
+How you store, rotate, and revoke keys determines how secure your communications actually remain.

-• Set an expiration date and renew proactively - this limits exposure if the key is ever compromised
+- Set an expiration date and extend it proactively - this limits exposure if the key is compromised

-• Submit your public key to a keyserver so contacts can find and verify it
+- Submit your public key to openpgp.org so contacts can find and verify it

-• Consider using subkeys for day-to-day operations, keeping your master key offline
+- Consider using subkeys for day-to-day operations, keeping your master key offline and protected

 Priya Mervana